-The buyer is solely responsible for the legal costs and expenses incurred in relation to the transfer of French property which must be paid to the notaire before completion takes place.
+The buyer is solely responsible for the Notaire's fees, consisting of the legal costs, notaire's remuneration and taxes incurred in relation to the transfer of French property which must be paid to the notaire before completion takes place.
 These costs are generally about 7.5% plus a further amount of approximately 1% if you are taking a mortgage.
 These fees are fixed in accordance with set scales.